getmubarak/concurrency/Data Parallelism/Readme.txt

 Join: Get result from immediate subtasks.
 Ex: Task 1.1 take results from Task 1.1.1 and Task 1.1.2

 The Fork/Join Framework makes use of a special kind of thread pool called FrkJoinPool

+The only feasible approach to tackling large-data problems is to divide and conquer.
+The master-slave pattern and Map Reduce Pattern works based on the divide and conquer principle